-Currently, the County has not entered into regional agreements; however Probation has contracted with the Pine Grove Fire Camp to serve as a Step-Down for SYTF youth from Los Angeles County and is working to establish additional agreements.
+• At this time, the County has not entered into any regional agreements, however Probation has contracted with the Pine Grove Fire Camp to serve as a Step-Down for SYTF youth from Los Angeles County.

 PART 8: DATA (WELF & INST.
 CODE § 1995(D)(7))